Policies & Procedures

 (ii) Ensuring that the documentation is kept in a separate file from that of the Complainant/student or the Respondent.

-(h) Academy of Learning Career College, Kingston / Mississauga West recognizes the right of the Complainant not to report an incident of or make a complaint about sexual violence or not request an investigation and not to participate in any investigation that may occur.
+(g) Academy of Learning Career College, Mississauga West recognizes the right of the Complainant not to report an incident of or make a complaint about sexual violence or not request an investigation and not to participate in any investigation that may occur.

-(i) Notwithstanding, in certain circumstances, Academy of Learning Career College, Kingston / Mississauga West, may be required by law or its internal policies to initiate an internal investigation and/or inform police without the complainant’s consent if it believes the safety of members of its campus or the broader community is at risk.
+(h) Notwithstanding, in certain circumstances, Academy of Learning Career College, Mississauga West, may be required by law or its internal policies to initiate an internal investigation and/or inform police without the complainant’s consent if it believes the safety of members of its campus or the broader community is at risk.

-(j)In all cases, above, Academy of Learning Career College, Kingston / Mississauga West will appropriately accommodate the needs of its students affected by sexual violence.
-Students seeking accommodation should contact the Campus Director, Tara Teeling.
+(i)In all cases, above, Academy of Learning Career College, Mississauga West will appropriately accommodate the needs of its students affected by sexual violence.
+Students seeking accommodation should contact the Campus Director, Roshni Patel.

-(a) Under this Sexual Violence Policy, any student of Academy of Learning Career College, Kingston / Mississauga West may file a report of an incident or a complaint to the Campus Director, Tara Teeling, in writing.
+(a) Under this Sexual Violence Policy, any student of Academy of Learning Career College, Mississauga West may file a report of an incident or a complaint to the Campus Director, Roshni Patel, in writing.

 (i) Determine whether an investigation should proceed and if the Complainant wishes to participate in an investigation;